astronomer/deploy-action/README.md

 ## Workflow file examples

-In the following example, DAG-only deploys are enabled and DAG files are parsed for both image and DAG deploys.
-This workflow example deploys code when it is pushed into the main branch.
+In the following example, the GitHub action deploys code to Astro with DAG-only deploys enabled.
+This example assumes that you have one Astro Deployment and one branch.
+When a change is merged to the `main` branch, your Astro project is deployed to Astro.
+DAG files are parsed on every deploy and no pytests are ran.

 ```
 name: Astronomer CI - Deploy code